DrNickRedfern/SLviz/README.md

 **SLviz** has a glossary containing brief descriptions of the different summaries and visualisations available.
 Click on the name of a summary or visualisation to learn more.

 ### Visualisations
+You can visualise either the distribution of shot lengths or the time series of editing in a single film , in two films , or in three to six films.
+To visualise more than six films it is advisable to break the overall number of films into smaller groups and produce a plot for each group.
+This will ensure the plots will retain a good level of clarity.

+Two groups of films can also be visualised by selecting different groups of films from a single csv file.
+Results will be bsaed on groups rather than on individual films.

+The visualisations you can select from include adjusted boxplots, kernel desnities, histograms, empirical cumulative distribution functions, quantile comparison plots, heatmaps, multiple loess smoothers, and counting process plots.

+### Summaries
+In addition to visualising your shot length data, **SLviz** will also return the five-number summary for each film.
+For pairwise comparisons of shot length data, [Cliff's *d*](https://www.academia.edu/8551326/Comparing_the_Shot_Length_Distributions_of_Motion_Pictures_Using_Dominance_Statistics) statistic is returned as a measure of the extent to which shots in one film tend to have longer duration than shots in another film, along with the [Hodges-Lehmann difference](https://www.academia.edu/8551326/Comparing_the_Shot_Length_Distributions_of_Motion_Pictures_Using_Dominance_Statistics).

 ### Downloading plots
 To download a plot of your data, click on the *Download plot as pdf file* button.

+All plots will have a width of 15.92 centimetres so that they will fit onto an A4 page with margins of 2.54 cm (or one inch).
+Depending on the visualisation selected, the height of a plot varies between 10.2 and 21.0 centimetres.
+Again, this is so they will fit onto an A4 page assuming 2.54 cm (one inch) margins and leave enough room for a figure caption.
 Plots are downloaded as pdf files with a resolution of 600 dpi.

-All plots will have a width of 15.92 centimeters so that they will fit onto an A4 page with margins of 2.54 cm (or one inch).

-Depending on the visualisation selected, the height of a plot varies between 10.2 and 21.0 centimeters.
-Again, this is so they will fit onto an A4 page assuming 2.54 cm (one inch) margins and leave enough room for a figure caption.

 All of the plots in **SLviz** use the viridis colour palette and so will convert nicely to grayscale if required for publication.